Pabllo Vittar: Public image and impact

 Vittar's music is considered as "unofficial anthems for Brazil's lesbian, gay, bisexual, and transgender community" and he is widely viewed as a voice for them.
 Because dangers to LGBTQ+ people have grown in Brazil, Vittar's openness about being gay has made him an icon to those living in a prejudiced environment.
 As an openly gay Brazilian drag queen, Vittar has served as a positive representation of homosexuality and gender fluidity.
-He used his visibility to support LGBTQ+ individuals in Brazil and in other countries in South America.
+He has used his visibility to support LGBTQ+ individuals in Brazil and in other countries in South America.
 He said: "They tell me a lot about their daily struggle to go out on the street being gay, being drag.
 I want to give them strength so they can continue being who they are."
 Vittar also appeared on A Força do Querer ("Edge of Desire"), a popular telenovela about a transgender man.
 After seeing Vittar perform at the Rock in Rio festival, actor Fábio Assunção wrote in a Facebook post: "You represent the possibility of truth in a sea of hypocrisy.
 Your public figure is the voice of many suffocated people."

 In an interview for Veja magazine, Vittar revealed that he chose a masculine stage name because he wanted to be truthful to the public, since he is not transgender.
 He only acts as a woman when he's on stage as Pabllo Vittar and has a more typical masculine gender expression in his private life.
-During the same interview, Vittar said he is "making music for humans."
+During the same interview, Vittar said he is "making music for humans".
 In October 2022 Vittar came out as gender-fluid on the PodPah podcast.

-Since his debut, Vittar became the most followed and most streamed drag queen in the world, surpassing RuPaul.
+Since her debut, Vittar became the most followed and most streamed drag queen in the world, surpassing RuPaul.
 In 2020, Vittar was featured in a campaign for Calvin Klein, as part of the designer's pride collection.

 On 4 May 2024, Vittar performed with Madonna during her The Celebration Tour on Copacabana Beach, in Rio de Janeiro in front of 1.6 million concert attendees.
 Vittar joined Madonna on stage during a samba remix of her hit song "Music".

 On 30 June 2024, The New York Times issued Vittar as "the world's next big drag queen".

 On 3 May 2025, Vittar performed as DJ in the opening act of Lady Gaga's Mayhem promotional concert on Copacabana Beach.